 Authentication is a way to prove an email isn't forged.
 Mandrill automatically authenticates all emails sent through our servers, but by adding DNS records to your domain, Mandrill can send on your behalf and digitally 'sign' your emails.

-There are a variety of authentication methods, and there’s no best method.
+There are many authentication methods, but there isn't a single one that's the best.
 SPF and SenderID allow a domain owner to add a file or record on the server that the recipient server cross-checks.
-These are easy to implement, but some suggest they aren’t as secure.
+These are easy to implement, but some suggest they aren't as secure.
 DKIM and DomainKeys embed information within the email, making it harder to forge (but they can also be harder to implement for senders and receivers).